marcelkliemannel/kotlin-onetimepassword/README.md

 * [RFC 4226: "RFC 4226 HOTP: An HMAC-Based One-Time Password Algorithm"](https://www.ietf.org/rfc/rfc4226.txt)
 * [RFC 6238: "TOTP: Time-Based One-Time Password Algorithm"](https://tools.ietf.org/html/rfc6238)

 > ℹ️ In this repository, things are rarely changed and thus the library is very rarely updated.
-However, this does **not** mean that the project is abandoned.
+However, this project is **not** abandoned.
 Since the code is relatively simple and follows the specifications of the two RFCs, there is hardly any need to change anything.

-> ℹ️ If you want to use this library in conjunction with the Google Authenticator (or similar apps) please carefully read the capter [Google Authenticator](#google-authenticator), especially the remarks regarding the Base-32-encoded secret, and the plain text secret length limitation.
+> ℹ️ If you want to use this library in conjunction with the Google Authenticator app (or similar apps), please read carefully the capter [Google Authenticator](#google-authenticator), especially the remarks regarding the Base32-encoded secret, and the plain text secret length limitation.
 > Most problems arise from not following the two remarks correctly.
-> This library is used by hundreds of active users every day to generate Google Authenticator codes for several years now, so I am very confident that the code generates correct codes.
+> This library is used by hundreds of active users every day to generate Google Authenticator codes for several years now, so I am very confident that the code correctly generates codes.

 ## Dependency